Golden Tanager

 Frequently Asked Questions

-Golden Tanagers are most active in the early morning hours, shortly after sunrise, and again in the late afternoon.
-This is when they are most vocal and move through the forest in search of food.
+Golden Tanagers are most active during the early morning hours, starting just after sunrise until about 10:00 AM, and again in the late afternoon.
+This is when they are most vocal and actively foraging in mixed-species flocks.

 Record Golden Tanager at your habitat